Turmeric Golden Milk – Haldi Doodh!

-What is Turmeric Milk?
+What is Turmeric Milk

-Depending upon whom you ask, turmeric milk or golden milk mean different things.
-At its very essence turmeric milk is simply turmeric-infused milk spiced to taste.
-Now, if that doesn’t sound appealing do not despair for there is a multitude of methods available for preparing this golden concoction and surely at least one variety will tantalize your taste buds.
+Depending on whom you ask, turmeric milk, golden milk, or its Indian name, haldi doodh, seem to mean different things.
+At its very essence turmeric milk is simply turmeric-infused milk, spiced to taste.
+Now, if that sounds unappealing, do not despair, for there is a multitude of methods available for preparing this golden concoction, and surely at least one will tantalize your taste buds.

 How to Make Turmeric Milk